From swimming with the largest fish in the ocean to star gazing with the Milky Way above, here is our list of the best things to do in Exmouth!

 It’s no wonder this is the top of Exmouth attractions.

-Swimming with whale sharks is a surreal experience.
-Whale sharks are very docile so you feel completely safe being next to one despite them often being anywhere from 5.5 to 10 metres long!
+Swimming next to a whale shark is a surreal experience.
+They are very docile so you feel completely safe being next to one despite them often being anywhere from 5.5 to 10 metres long!

 - Best time: Late March to late July.